-Disha Patani Is Glad That Her Boyfriend Tiger Shroff Returned From Serbia In One Piece!
+Disha Patani Is Glad To See Boyfriend Tiger Shroff Return From Serbia In One Piece!

 Disha Patani couldn't stop herself from dropping a comment on her beau's post and wrote, "I'm glad too."
 Producer Sajid Nadiadwala's wife Warda Khan too confirmed that the Serbia schedule was a tough nut to crack and wrote, "Indeed what a schd u've out done yourself tigz !!!!
 Hehehe."

 Earlier, Tiger's mother Ayesha Shroff visited Baaghi 3 sets in Serbia and even penned a heartfelt note for him on social media.
 She wrote, "On location with my son who is shooting action bare body in zero degrees.
 Dedication, discipline, sheer hard work, will power and perfection in everything he does, is what makes me a die hard Tigerian❤️ my thanks and gratitude to team tiger, Ahmed, NGE and the incredible crew that is shooting in tough conditions with tiger to make an incredible movie!!!
-God bless them🙏🏻🙏🏻🙏🏻❤️❤️"
+God bless them🙏🏻🙏🏻🙏🏻❤️❤️."

 View this post on Instagram